hugotb88/microservicesrest/README.md

 For "Dynamic Scale Up and Scale Down"
     - Naming Server (Eureka)
+    - Load Balancer
-    - Ribbon (Client Side Load Balancing)
+        - Ribbon for V2.3.0 or Earlier of Spring Boot (Client Side Load Balancing)
+        - Spring Cloud LoadBalancer is the latest
     - Feign (Easier REST Clients)